 A Chartered Accountant by training, Jann spent the first ten years of her career in the profession, working for both KPMG and Deloitte.
 Jann then spent 17 years in the oil industry, latterly as Chief Founding Office and Managing Director of Cairn Energy Plc.
 Jann is currently Chair of the Audit Committees of John Wood Group PLC and Troy Income and Growth Trust Plc, and a Trustee of Edinburgh University Development Trust.

-Most recently Anne worked as a consultant for a wide range of organisations including Balletboyz and The Royal Opera House, before returning to Scotland in 2012 to take up her current post.
-Awarded a Clore Leadership Fellowship in 2005, Anne has also held a number of voluntary roles during her career, including being a governor of a Birmingham school and most recently Chair of the Board of DanceDigital.
+Anne worked as a consultant for a wide range of organisations including Balletboyz, The Royal Opera House and Arts Council England, before returning to Scotland in 2012 to take up her current post.
+Awarded a Clore Leadership Fellowship in 2005, Anne has served on the boards of a number of arts organisations and was a governor of a Birmingham school.

 Rachel is a senior civil servant in the Scottish Government.
 Her 25-year public service career has included executive and non-executive policy and operational leadership roles across such sectors as economic development, justice, international development, and European policy.

 Rachel has had a life-long interest in music and the arts, and was awarded an Exhibition in music at Oxford University.
 She is also a non-executive director of Scottish Ensemble, a Chartered Director and a Fellow of the Institute of Directors.